agbarnett/InterACT/README.md

 # InterACT
-Analysis of the InterACT trial of end of life care
+Analysis of the InterACT trial of an intervention to promote appropriate care and treatment decisions at the end of life.